 Also, each time your Tenacity Modifier increases, so will your Life Points.
 For example, if your Tenacity modifier was +2 and you increased it to +3, you will adjust your Life Points as if your modifier has always been +3.

 Soak Value.
 Soak Value is your ability to ignore the damage inflicted on you.
 Your Soak Value is equal to your Tenacity Modifier.
-Additionally, your Soak Value can be increased or decreased by abilities, items, or other types of modifications.
-(See – Attacking & Conditions) You are always considered to have a minimum Soak Value of 1+1(T) even if your Tenacity Modifier would make it lower.
+Additionally, your Soak Value can be increased or decreased by Size Category, Traits, Aspects and any other effects (see – Attacking & Conditions).
+You are considered to have a minimum Soak Value of 1(T)+1 even if your Tenacity Modifier would make it lower (other effects may reduce your Soak Value below this minimum).

 Other Tenacity Checks.
 A Tenacity Check would be required in any attempt to push beyond your character’s normal limits.
 An ARC might ask for a Tenacity Check for the following reasons: